Pencil: Non-reproduction

 Also known as non-photo blue pencils, the non-reproducing types make marks that are not reproducible by photocopiers (examples include "Copy-not" by Sanford and "Mars Non-photo" by Staedtler) or by whiteprint copiers (such as "Mars Non-Print" by Staedtler).

 Stenography

 Stenographer's pencils, also known as a steno pencil, are expected to be very reliable, and their lead is break-proof.
 Nevertheless, steno pencils are sometimes sharpened at both ends to enhance reliability.
 They are round to avoid pressure pain during long texts.

-Golf
+Short customer-use

+Various stores and other public-facing services provide pencils for use in writing down transaction details or notes while on the premises.
+They are sometimes unusually short and typically produced at low cost.

-Golf pencils are usually short (a common length is 9 cm) and very cheap.
+Golf pencils are used to record hole-by-hole details during a round of golf.
+A common length is 9 cm).
 They are also known as library pencils, as many libraries offer them as disposable writing instruments with scratch paper to make notes, such as looking up materials in the card catalog to note their location.
+IKEA pencils are provided in IKEA stores, but have sometimes been repurposed for uses far beyond traditional writing on paper.